 Most of my friends from high school were either business majors or majors of various different sciences.
 I have friends studying to become veterinarians, pharmacists and doctors.
 I’ve been with them while they all study together, cramming information and memorizing terminology.
 I’ve heard them talk about how to solve certain formulas and finishing up lab reports.
 All the while, I was finishing up Beowulf so I could move on and read more chapters of Fyodor Dostoevsky’s Crime and Punishment.
 It’s very easy to see why my major is so ridiculed, but life is more than just numbers and reports.

 An English major doesn’t just read a story and understand it for what it is.
 An art major doesn’t look at a painting and think of it as a simple display.
-There is no one way to look at something like that.
-They think outside of the box, they think of different ways to continue to think about something.
-They discover new ways to understand a concept.
+There is no one way to look at something so abstract and complex.
+They think outside of the box, they think of different possibilities and messages the work conveys.
 Liberal arts majors are learning to think with an abstract mind.
-They’re trained to study everything outside of the box, and to consider every single possibility, and to keep an open mind as often as possible.
+They’re trained to study everything outside of the box; to consider every single possibility, and to keep an open mind as often as possible.

 You’re probably thinking what this all has to do with the business world.
 I promise, there’s a point to all of this.
 Just have an open mind.